t0mpr1c3/tesco/claude-vm/README.md

 ```

 2. Next, install the linux environment that we'll be using to create the claude VM(s).
-    We will be using NixOS.
-It's more complicated than a normal linux install, but you better control over the process.
+    This step will also need admin privileges.
+We will be installing NixOS.
+    It's more complicated than a normal linux install, but you get better control over the process.
     Follow steps 1-7 from https://www.greghilston.com/post/nixos-on-wsl/#installing-wsl2-with-nixos